Coldcard/firmware/docs/pin-entry.md

 ## What happens when I enter a PIN?

-1) Enter between 4 and 8 digits of PIN code prefix and press Checkmark.
+1) Enter between 2 and 6 digits of your PIN code prefix and press OK (checkmark).

 2) The Coldcard will use those digits to find two specific words from the BIP39 word list.
 This two word response is unique to your Coldcard and pin combination.